Your Itinerary

 Day 5: Zhangjiajie's Glass Skywalk

-Brace yourself for an exhilarating walk across Zhangjiajie's Glass Bridge, the world's longest and highest glass-bottomed bridge spanning 430-metres over the Grand Canyon.
-Later, soar up the heights of Tianmen Mountain in the world's longest cable car, a 7-kilometre journey taking approximately 40-minutes.
+Brace yourself for an exhilarating walk across Zhangjiajie's Glass Bridge, a glass-bottom bridge 300 metres above the ground that stretches 430-metres over the Grand Canyon.
+Then, soar up the heights of Tianmen Mountain by a cable car which, at 7-kilometres, is the China's longest.
 Atop the Mountain, marvel at Tianmen Cave, nicknamed 'Heaven's Door', standing proudly at the top of 999 steep steps and take a thrilling walk along a glass skywalk, aptly named the 'Walk of Faith'.

 Day 6: Fenhuang Ancient Town

 Travel by road to Fenghuang (Phoenix) Ancient Town, a scenic and quaint town rich in culture and natural beauty.
-Visit the Former Residence of Shen Congwen and enjoy an evening at your leisure to wander the ancient streets illuminated at night.
+Visit the Former Residence of Shen Congwen, considered one of china's greatest modern writers, and enjoy an evening at your leisure to wander the ancient streets, which are beautifully illuminated at night.

 Day 7: Cruise the Tuojiang River

-Relax with a scenic cruise along the Tuojiang River, before boarding your 5 hour bullet train to Chengdu, China's symbolic western capital and the residence of the country's most lovable black and white bear.
+Relax with a scenic cruise along the Tuojiang River, before boarding your 5 hour bullet train to Chengdu.

 Spend the morning getting to know China's most famous resident, the giant panda, at Chengdu's Panda Conservation Centre.
 Later, soak up the culture at People's Park.
 People-watching here is an endless pleasure, from the lively locals playing mahjong to the parents searching for suitable partners for their children in Matchmaker's Corner.
 Head to the local food markets for a dinner at your leisure.

-Travel by bullet train to Nine Villages Valley.
+Board the bullet train to be whisked off to Jiuzhaigou, or Nine Villages Valley.
 In the afternoon, explore Huanglong pools where you will find hundreds of vivid pools in striking colours, formed by thousands of years of mineral deposit, tumbling gently down through the bright green forests of the Huanglong Valley.

 Day 10: Nine Villages Valley